PaloAltoNetworks/terraform-azurerm-vmseries-modules/modules/vmss/README.md

 <!-- BEGIN_TF_DOCS -->
 # Palo Alto Networks VMSS Module for Azure

-A terraform module for VMSS VM-Series firewalls in Azure.
+A terraform module for deploying a Scale Set based on Next Generation Firewalls in Azure.

-**NOTE** \
+> [!Note]
-Due to [lack of proper method of running health probes](./main.tf#L21-54) against Pan-OS based VMs running in a Scale Set, the `upgrade_mode` property is hardcoded to `Manual`.
+> Due to [lack of proper method of running health probes](#about-rolling-upgrades-and-auto-healing) against Pan-OS based VMs running in a
+> Scale Set, the `upgrade_mode` property is hardcoded to `Manual`.

 For this mode to actually work the `roll_instances_when_required` provider feature has to be also configured and set to `false`.
 Unfortunately this cannot be set in the `vmss` module, it has to be specified in the **root** module.

 Therefore, when using this module please add the following `provider` block to your code: